 Funerals can cause quite a bit of stress among even the most experienced people.
 Some folks have no idea what they're supposed to say or do during this solemn and often depressing event, while others dread them because they worry they'll say or do the wrong thing.
 If you aren't sure what you should or shouldn't say at a funeral, remember that you're not alone.
 It is never a comfortable experience, so be intentional with your words and actions.
-Offer your sympathy to the family of the deceased in a concise manner and move on to give someone else the opportunity to visit with them.
+Offer your sympathy to the family of the deceased in a concise manner and move on to allow someone else to visit with them.

 Remember that you're not the only person who feels uncomfortable, and no one will judge you on how you act or what you say unless you do something ridiculous to call attention to yourself.
 If you're not sure that what you want to say is appropriate, don't say it.
 This is the time to employ your strongest speech filters.
 Your main purpose in being there is to offer support to the family and close friends of the deceased.

 When to Arrive

 Make sure you know when the wake or visitation is scheduled to begin.
 You don't want to show up too early or late.
 Sometimes it's listed in the obituary, but you can also call the funeral home and ask what time the funeral service is scheduled to start.
 Since there may be more than one funeral that day, you'll need to give the name of the deceased.
 If the wake is held in someone's home, make a brief phone call to the host to find out.

 What to Wear

 Dress conservatively.
 In the past, most people wore black or other dark colors to anything related to a funeral.
 However, that is no longer necessary.
 What you wear should be subdued, unless otherwise requested.
 The key is to avoid calling attention to yourself through whatever clothing you choose.
 This is more about showing respect to the family and close friends of the deceased than it is about making a fashion statement.

 What to Say